futureearthbiodiv/futureearthbiodiv.github.io/events/2016/index.md

 * [Shin Yunne-Jai](http://www.umr-marbec.fr/shin-yunne-jai.html?lang=en) (Institute of Research for Development, Montpellier)

 {:.extra-spacing}
+#### **Program Schedule**

+Draft program schedule is available [here](http://biodiversitymonitoring.org/events/2016/MonteVerita_Future_Earth_Symposium_Program.pdf).

+{:.extra-spacing}
 #### **Registration**

- Registration fee: CHF 1000
+ Registration fee: CHF 800
 <small>The registration fee includes: the symposium registration, the accomodation (4 nights), all meals (breakfast, lunch, dinner) and coffee breaks (2/day), the social dinner (1 ticket per participant), and the welcome apero (1 ticket per participant)</small>

 Accomodation is booked from Sunday 06.03 to Thursday 10.03.
 If you arrive earlier or leave later and want to stay in Monte Verita, please get in touch with the [Monte Verita hotel](http://www.monteverita.org/en/13/default.aspx) to make a reservation.

 If you are interested in participating, please contact us via [mail](mailto:gmba@unibas.ch).